This kale and spinach sauce is a nutritious delight to go with so many starchy-dishes; blend it in a jiffy.

 Rather let your food be your medicine.

 Kale and spinach sauce can be made literally in five-minutes.
-All the fibre increases the impact of friendly bacteria in the tum on the prevention of cancer.
+All the fibre helps us in the war against cancer[2]; prevention always was and still is better than a cure.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.